jkent/frogfs/README.md

 [libesphttpd](https://github.com/spritetm/libesphttpd/) (BEER-WARE).
 This project would never have existed without them.

-Thank you to all the contributors to this project.
+Thank you to all the contributors to this project!